biodatalab/iModMix/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to analyse a metabolomics and proteomics datasets:

 ``` r
 ### Run app